jiankuang/IBM/IA.md

 Overview -> Project Properties -> Users/Groups -> Browse
 #### Analysis Settings
 Overview -> Project Properties -> Analysis Settings -> Project
-* Column analysis settings
-  - Nullability threshold
-  - Uniqueness threshold
-  - Constant threshold
-* Table analysis settings
-  - Primary key threshold
-  - **Composite key maximum**: Determine the maximum number of columns that can be combined when you search for primary key candidates.
-The range can be set between 2-32.
-* Cross-table analysis settings
-  - **Common domain threshold setting**: Determines the percentage of distinct values in the frequency distribution of one column that match distinct values in the frequency distribution of another column.
-If the percentage of matching distinct values is equal to or greater than the threshold, then the two columns are inferred to have a common domain.
-The default is 98%.

 #### Enabling drill down security for a project
 Once drill down security is enabled for a project, only users with the IA drill down project role can drill down into data.